 In one of Aesop’s fables, a thirsty crow comes across a half-empty jug of water.
 Finding the water level too low to reach, the bird drops pebble after pebble into the pitcher; the water level rises, rewarding the crow with a drink.
 Turns out this isn’t just a bedtime story—crows really are that smart.
-In a new study, published in PLOS One, researchers observed New Caledonian crows dropping stones into water to raise its level and earn a reward.
+In a 2014 study, published in PLOS One, researchers observed New Caledonian crows dropping stones into water to raise its level and earn a reward.
 Remarkably, they chose to drop heavier objects instead of lighter ones that floated, and to put them into a tube filled with water, rather than sand.
 Their success at some of these tasks rivalled a five- to seven-year-old child.

 Alex Taylor of the University of Auckland, whose work probes the evolution of intelligence, was an author on the study.
 He spoke to Maclean’s early one morning from New Caledonia, an archipelago in the South Pacific, where he was out looking for crows.
 These birds, part of the corvid family (which includes magpies and jays), are among the most intelligent animals in the world.
 Like chimpanzees and orangutans, New Caledonian crows manufacture and use tools.
 Yet crows are the only species, other than humans, known to craft hook-shaped tools in the wild, which they use to yank grubs from logs.
 “Humans only appear to have invented hook tools 100,000 years ago, when we had anatomically modern brains,” Taylor says.
 “It’s intriguing to find a crow with a level of technology it shouldn’t have.”
 Studying these birds—separated from us by 300 million years of evolution—will shed some light on how and why intelligence evolves, Taylor believes.
 “Have the same cognitive mechanisms evolved twice, in crows and humans?”